Genesis nominated for two SPIFFY Awards!

 All start-ups who are invited to present at a Telecom Council meeting have been identified as a promising telecom company.
 SPiF, startups are already filtered as young companies that have the ideas, relevance, and traction that most appeal to communication service providers from around the globe.
 From among these, some young companies stand out for their innovation, market opportunity or quantifiable interest among the Council’s 25+ global Service Providers including AT&T, British Telecom, DOCOMO, France Telecom/Orange, Swisscom, Verizon, Vodafone and many other fixed and wireless carriers from Europe, Asia, and North and South America.

-THE 2013 SPIFFY nominations recognise the best telecom start-ups that went through the Telecom Council between June 2012 to May 2013.
+THE 2013 SPIFFY nominations recognize the best telecom start-ups that went through the Telecom Council between June 2012 to May 2013.

 Stephen Cooke, Genesis President & CTO, presented DSL Rings to the Telecom Council Meeting last year and subsequently won through a first round reducing around 200 companies down to 38.
 Genesis is one of only two companies to be nominated in two categories!!